Gissio/radpro/docs/install-fs600-fs1000.md

 ## Step 6: Configure your device

-Last, start your device and go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Energy-saving" is ideal for measuring background levels of radiation, while "Optimized" consumes more power but allows measuring higher radiation levels; "Factory default" is the profile from the original firmware and consumes considerably more power.
+Last, start your device and go to Rad Pro's settings, select "Geiger tube", select "HV Profile" and choose an appropriate HV profile: "Energy-saving" is ideal for measuring background levels of radiation, while "Accuracy" consumes more power but allows measuring higher radiation levels; "Factory default" is the profile from the original firmware and consumes considerably more power.

 ## Step 7: Show your support